 Anyway, we won.
 I believe the "makeover" is taking place at the grooming shop of an old friend who has done my Beardies in the past, and to whom a lot of people in York (where I used to live) still take their Beardies.
 I don't use her any more because I live just too far away now, but she knows and understands Beardies.
 The paparazzi will be on hand to photograph the Lovely One as she emerges from the bath, clean and sweet-smelling.
 Her "after" picture will be used to grace the breed profile page as well -- now that January will be the Bearded Collie issue.

 If you live within the distribution area for the magazine, be sure to get yourself a copy of that issue -- it's liable to be a classic!
-The photos might also be online, so even if you don't live in the NH/southern ME distribution area, remember to visit in January.
+The photos might also be online, so even if you don't live in the NH/southern ME distribution area, remember to visit their Web site in January.

 Monday, November 06, 2006